uswds/uswds-site/_together/02-findings.md

   - heading: Finding the best solution in a complex environment
     description: |-
       Designing effective, usable digital solutions is not an easy endeavor, and digital teams are wrestling with how to incorporate learnings about the sometimes confusing and constantly evolving DEIA space.
-While federal digital teams have always designed for “everyone,” there is renewed focus on ensuring that each individual feels welcome, heard, and supported in the digital experience.
+While federal digital teams have always designed for “everyone,” there is renewed focus on ensuring that each individual feels welcome, heard, and supported in the digital experience[^1].
 This is no easy task.

   - heading: The process of being inclusive is as important as the design
     description: |-